Shoug-Alomran/CS102-SchoolCourseEnrolmentSystem/docs/structure.md

 The entry point of the application.

-ResponsibilitiesEnrolmentSystem

-The entry point of the application.

 Responsibilities:

 - Initialize the data manager
-:

-- Initialize the data manager
 - Load all saved data
-- Create- Load all saved data
 - Create a default administrator
-- Provide the main role selection a default administrator
 - Provide the main role selection loop
-- Direct loop
 - Direct users to:
   - Student workflow
   - Instructor workflow
-  - Administrator users to:
-  - Student workflow
-  - Instructor workflow
   - Administrator workflow

-- Save data before exiting workflow

-- Save data before exiting
+- Save all data before exiting

-This class coordinates

-This class coordinates the entire system and manages user the entire system and manages user interaction.
+This class coordinates the entire system and manages user interaction.

 ---

- interaction.

----

 ## Summary

-The project is structured to## Summary

-The project is structured to separate concerns separate concerns clearly:
+The project is structured to separate concerns clearly:

-- Entity classes model the clearly:

-- Entity classes model the system’s data
+- **Entity classes** model the system’s data
-- Helpers provide system’s data
-- Helpers provide reusable logic
+- **Helpers** provide reusable logic
-- dataManager handles persistence
-- reusable logic
-- dataManager handles persistence
+- **dataManager** handles persistence
-- The main class manages application flow The main class manages application flow
+- **The main class** manages application flow

-This modular design supports

-This modular design supports readability, maintainability, and scalability readability, maintainability, and scalability.
+This modular design supports readability, maintainability, and scalability.